Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 1 - Back (B) 5-1/2" W x 20" L

 2 - Sides (C) 6" W x 10" L

 1 - Roof (D) 8" W x 10" L

 1 - Bottom (E) 4" W x 3" L

 1 - Entrance guard (F) 3" W x 3" L.

 Cutting the Pieces

 Layout and the drill the 1-1/2" entrance hole in the front (A).
 Measure up 11" from the bottom edge, centering the entrance hole across the width of the front section.
-Use a Forsner bit, hole saw or paddle bit to drill the entrance hole.
+I use a Forsner bit to drill the entrance hole, but a hole saw or paddle bit would work just as well.

 Form the bottom (E) from a small piece of stock, cutting a 22-degree bevel across one edge.
 Measure 3" from the top edge of the bevel, and cut the bottom section to its finished length.
 Drill several 1/4" holes through the bottom to allow for drainage.